bluefroguk1/empire-dump/content/Library/On The Nature Of The Vallorn/Reference Materials/On Terunael/Ritual Text of The Arc of Skuld.md

 The vermin of south did not stop with a tower.
 Over the next year they built more towers both to live-in and to watch.
 They built tall walls of [[White granite|white granite]].

-They built a road south through the pass into the lands of the people of the forest.
+They built a road south through the pass into the lands of the people of the [[Forest|forest]].

 They laid out farms and fields.